Vectorlee/binary_reverse_lib/README.md

 ##2.
 Code Structure

-Under the 'project' floder is the source code of this project.
+Under the 'project' folder is the source code of this project.

         project/   -----    source/